 Hi Aunt Vadge,

-So I want to use tampons and every time I insert one, it goes exactly right.
-I can move around and not feel it at all but after about 5-10 minutes I can start to feel it pushing down, coming away from the top if you get what I mean?
+So I want to use tampons and every time I insert one it goes in exactly right.
+I can move around and not feel it at all, but after about 5–10 minutes I can start to feel it pushing down, coming away from the top, if you get what I mean?
 So it will not stay in place.

 Yours,